-Eggplants can grow up to six feet tall, and may need to be supported.
-The leaves are large and coarse, and the stem is often spiny.
-The eggplant fruit itself is botanically considered a berry, and the fruits vary in size and color.
-Eggplants are purple, black, white, lavender, or even yellow, and contain many small, soft seeds.
+Eggplant is a crop found across the globe, and in many varieties.
+The plant itself can grow up to six feet tall, and may need to be supported.
+Pinching the terminal buds (top-most growing tips) will cultivate a bushier form.
+Eggplant leaves are large and coarse, and the stem is often spiny.
+Botanically, the fruit is considered a berry and contains many small, soft seeds.
 The seeds are edible but can be bitter.

 Eggplant cultivars produce fruits in a variety of shapes, sizes, and colors.
 Depending on your preferences you can grow eggplants that are large or small, round, pear-shaped, or elongated, purple, lavender, black, yellow, white, maroon, or even striped!
 Despite the kaleidoscope of forms, the flavors are similar and can be used interchangeably in most recipes.

 Varieties that will thrive in Florida include 'Black Beauty', 'Dancer', 'Dusky', 'Long', 'Ichiban', and 'Cloud Nine'.
 Thai and Japanese varieties do well in Florida, too.
 Dwarf varieties are available and tend to be very compact; some can be grown in containers.

 Planting and Maintenance

 In most of Florida, eggplant can be grown successfully in both the warm season and cool season.
 It prefers sandy loam and temperatures between 70 and 85 degrees Fahrenheit.
 Raised beds, mulching, and drip irrigation are appropriate growing techniques for this vegetable.
 Eggplant prefers evenly moist soil, but usually requires less water than tomatoes.